 The best way to neutralize a negative coworker is with a healthy dose of positivity.
 Here are five productive ways you and your employees can counteract downbeat, pessimistic or just-plain-depressing people in the workplace:

 Address conflict more constructively.

 Instead of trying to sweep disagreements under the proverbial carpet, try channeling them in a healthier way.
 Teach your team that conflict is not something to be feared or avoided.
 Encourage them to view disagreements differently by practicing empathy and focusing on developing solutions.
-And when Negative Nancy gets on a roll, don't just gloss over her dissenting opinion; invite her to explore it further.
-In doing so, you'll model receptiveness and tolerance for your team – and you might learn something helpful in the process.
+And when the person gets on a roll, don’t just gloss over the dissenting opinion; invite them to explore it further.
+In doing so, you’ll model receptiveness and tolerance for your team – and you might learn something helpful in the process.